 Merchiston Community Council has a number of elected members.
 If you’d like to contact any of us, please fill in the contact form.

-I am recently retired and have lived in the area for over forty years.
+I am retired and have lived in the area for over forty years.
 On the Community Council I attend South West Neighbourhood Partnership Meetings and Community Walkabouts.

-I’ve been a member of MCC for about ten years.
+I’ve been a member of Merchiston Community Council for about ten years.
 My main roles are in planning, where I act as the planning lead, but I’m also interested in traffic, parking (ensuring the Controlled Parking Zones are working effectively), health and well-being, and parks and green-spaces.
 I usually represent MCC at the walkabouts undertaken by South West Neighbourhood Partnership in the Ward 9 part of the community council area.
 (So if you have any issues re pavements, roads, park, email us!)

 A retired schoolteacher, I take an interest in local education issues.
 I regularly participate in Walkabouts in the SWNP part of our area and attend SWNP meetings as a substitute when required.